Citi is an advertising partner.

 Balance transfer is a term used to describe the act of transferring balances from one credit card to another.
 Consumers typically transfer balances in order to take advantage of credit card offers that extend a 0 percent APR for a limited period of time.

 The Citi Simplicity® Card is one of the most popular balance transfer cards available right now, and it’s easy to see why.
-This card gives new cardholders 18 months with an introductory 0 percent APR on purchases and balance transfers, after which they’ll pay a variable APR of 14.74 percent to 24.74 percent.
-A 3 percent balance transfer fee (minimum $5) applies, but there are no annual fees, no late fees and no penalty APR.
+This card gives new cardholders 21 months with an introductory 0 percent APR on balance transfers, after which they’ll pay a variable APR of 14.74 percent to 24.74 percent.
+Balance transfers must be completed within the first four months of account opening.
+A 5 percent balance transfer fee (minimum $5) applies, but it has no annual fee, no late fees and no penalty APR.
 Without any interest for a year or more, cardholders who initiate balance transfers have the chance to pay down debt faster—and without having to waste money on interest payments.

 At this point, you may be wondering what could possibly go wrong with a 0 percent introductory APR.
 Is it good to transfer credit card balances?